 Cosmic Rewind is A LOT when it comes to sounds and lights.
 It may be too scary in this sense for children who do not like loud noises or flashing lights.

-And it starts during the two pre-show rooms where there are some moments where flashing and loud whirring noises could be a bit too much for some children.
+It starts during the two pre-show rooms, where there are some moments where flashing and loud whirring noises could be a bit too much for some children.

 Consider covering their ears, using headphones, or closing their eyes if it is too intense.

-On the GOTG roller coaster, you will hear loud rock music as well as chatter from the Guardians as you fly through space.
+On the GOTG roller coaster, you will hear loud rock music and chatter from the Guardians as you fly through space.

 There are six song choices you may experience on the attraction from Star-Lord’s Awesome Mixed Tape: